Skip to main content

 Tax-Free Savings Account (TFSA)

-Tax-Free Savings Accounts (TFSA) have been around since 2009.
+Tax-Free Savings Accounts (TFSAs) have been around since 2009.
 You’re not limited to saving for retirement with this account, although it can absolutely be used for that purpose.

 The CRA sets a contribution limit for TFSAs every year, and as with an RRSP, unused contribution room carries forward from one year to the next.
 (You can check this year’s limit here.)

-If you don’t already have a Tax-Free Savings Account, lucky you!
-You’re going to have a ton of contribution room when you decide to open a TFSA.
-A word of warning, however: don’t dare over-contribute.
-You’ll be taxed on the excess right until the moment you take it out of your account.
+If you don’t already have a TFSA, lucky you!
+You’re going to have a ton of contribution room when you decide to open one.
+A word of warning, however: do not over-contribute.
+You’ll be taxed on the excess until the moment you take it out of your account.

 Contributions to TFSAs are not tax-deductible, so they don’t reduce the amount of taxes you pay right now.
-The good news is, however, that any money you make within your TFSA is not taxed, which is where the “tax-free” part of “tax-free savings account” comes in.
+But any money you make within your TFSA is not taxed, which is where the “tax-free” part of “tax-free savings account” comes in.

 Financial institutions must report TFSA contributions to the CRA.
 It’s your responsibility to keep track of your contributions; you won’t receive a formal receipt at year’s end like you do for RRSPs.
 Many investment providers will track your contributions for you when you open a TFSA, which makes it easy to stay within the yearly limit.